lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 Although it has versions of $\Pi$ and $\to$, you set up logic using axioms resembling those in any logic text.
-De Bruijn understood, 50 years ago, that the categories of types and propositions needed to be kept distinct: otherwise, the division operator would have to take three arguments, and the value of $x/y$ would actually depend on the proof of $y\not=0$.
+De Bruijn understood, 50 years ago, that the categories of types and propositions needed to be kept distinct for a number of reasons.
+Most obviously, the division operator would have to take three arguments, and the value of $x/y$ would actually depend on the proof that $y\not=0$.

-The other key difficulty with propositions as types is that, if you are strict about it, type checking must be undecidable: the equivalence of propositions is undecidable.
-In the early days, this fact was taken for granted.
-However, around 1990, the consensus shifted to restrict the concept of type equivalence to make type checking decidable.
-This is why $T(N+1)$ and $T(1+N)$ are different types.
+He noted that we must have *irrelevance of proofs*.

 I have even heard well-informed people say
 "the LCF approach is the same thing as propositions as types".